 Davey Johnson, World Series champion Mets manager and Orioles All-Star, dies at 82

-Davey Johnson, a four-time MLB All-Star infielder who won two World Series titles with the Baltimore Orioles and managed the 1986 New York Mets to the championship, has died.
+Davey Johnson, a four-time MLB All-Star infielder who won two World Series titles with the Baltimore Orioles before managing the 1986 New York Mets to the championship, has died.
 He was 82.

 The Mets' longtime public relations official Jay Horwitz announced Johnson's passing Saturday morning.